datakund/youtube-api-datakund/Docs/source/play_next_video.rst

 **************************************************
-Play Pause Video
+Play Next Video
 **************************************************
-It play or pause the video playing currently on browser.
+It clicks on next video to play next video.

 **body**: returns data